nmukerje/sagemaker-spark-worshop/README.md

 The Notebook ['Predict-Car-Prices.ipynb'](https://github.com/nmukerje/sagemaker-spark-worshop/blob/master/Predict-Car-Prices.ipynb) trains the Spark model on the dataset and saves the model to an S3 location.

-## Step 2: Converting the Spark model to the Mleap format.
+## Step 2: Converting the Spark model to the MLeap format.

-The Notebook '[Scala-Mleap-Serialize-Model.ipynb'](https://github.com/nmukerje/sagemaker-spark-worshop/blob/master/Scala-Mleap-Serialize-Model.ipynb) covers the steps to convert the Spark model to an Mleap bundle.
-This step can be merged with Step 1 in the future once Mleap has better support for PySpark.
+The Notebook '[Scala-MLeap-Serialize-Model.ipynb'](https://github.com/nmukerje/sagemaker-spark-worshop/blob/master/Scala-Mleap-Serialize-Model.ipynb) covers the steps to convert the Spark model to an MLeap bundle.
+This step can be merged with Step 1 in the future once MLeap has better support for PySpark.

 ## Step 3: Building the Inteference Server Docker application and pushing the image to ECR.